 What is Ticket School’s cancellation and refund policy?

-If you wish to cancel your ADI course registration or inquire about a refund for the course, please contact our customer service team at 1-800-558-9887 Monday-Friday, between the hours of 9:00 AM – 5:00 PM EST.
+If you wish to cancel your ADI course registration or inquire about a refund for the course, please contact our customer service team at 1-800-558-9887 Monday-Friday (excluding holidays), between the hours of 9:00 AM – 5:00 PM CST.

 However, please note that if you wish to cancel because you are concerned that you will not be able to make your completion date deadline, you may be able to request an extension from the court or judge.
 Some courts may allow a grace period for completions that they do not advertise, or they may accept your completion certificate after the due date as long as it is postmarked before your due date.
 Please contact the court to inquire about these possibilities.

 Is it possible to change my registration information if I have already begun the ADI course?

 You will not be able to change your registration information after you complete the registration process, but immediately before you attempt the final exam, you will be asked to review the information to be printed on your completion certificate, and you can change your information at that time.
 You can also call TicketSchool Monday through Friday, 9:00 AM to 5:00 PM CST, excluding holidays, to request that your information be changed.
 Our telephone number is 1-800-222-9199.